vs79284/music-metadata-service/README.md

 ## Assumptions

 1. Artist as a non-separate concept.
-    * Reason: Currently, the dataloader bean is replacing the existing price data in case of any change in file.
+    * Reason: The artist is treated as an attribute of an album, and there is no standalone artist entity.
-    * Impact: If this contract changes to incremental data, we need to change logic to add data in existing object rather than full replacement.
+    * Impact: If this contract changes to incremental data, we need to add one more Entity to store the artist information

-3. Accommodation price can be available with multiple partners
-    * Example: accommodation id 4567 is present in data files shared by advertiser 100, 200 and 300.
+2. Album and Track Relationship
+    * An album can have multiple tracks( 1:n) relationship.
+One track will only belong to single album.

+3. Levenshtein distance algorithm
+    * This application uses Apache library (org.apache.commons.lang3.StringUtils) for album title search behavior.

+4. Persistent Layer
+   * Repository layer will abstract database interaction but won't be fully implemented, instead HashMap is used as local storage.

 ## Getting Started